 -

-- The last bit, about the relationship being made impossible by you, stands in direct contrast to the fact that you are, in fact, still subjecting yourself to this person’s opinion, even though it doesn’t bring you joy.
+- The last bit, about the relationship being made impossible by you, stands in direct contrast to the fact that you are, in fact, still subjecting yourself to her opinion, even though it doesn’t bring you joy.

 If she were a stranger making absolute, false, catastrophizing statements, the fact that there is no relationship would allow you to shrug and walk away.